JPachecoZ/TheOne/README.md

-# Getting Started with Create React App
+# About this app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), for the Rheonics frontend coding challenge.

 ## Available Scripts